Updated July 26, 2023

 Vertical Merger Example #1 – AT&T and Time Warner

-- In 2016, AT&T announced its merger with Time Warner in an $ 85 billion deal.
+- 2016 AT&T announced its merger with Time Warner in an $ 85 billion deal.
 Time Warner was a humungous media and entertainment company.
 It controlled hugely popular brands such as HBO, CNN, TNT, and TBS.
 AT&T was the world’s largest communications company.
 It was indeed recognized as the largest provider of fixed telephone services and mobiles in the USA.
 Earlier, smartphone maker Apple had looked at Time Warner for the merger, but the deal did not happen.

-- Due to the huge distribution of both the companies, the merger could reach a huge scale.
+- Due to the huge distribution of both companies, the merger could reach a huge scale.
 AT&T could create a robust mobile entertainment business with the growing penetration of mobile phones.
-It created a powerful entity with a combination of content and its distribution.
+It created a powerful entity with a combination of content and distribution.
 Consumers were shifting away from TV to consuming content on mobile devices.
-With AT&T owning content too, it helped in differentiating its wireless services from its competitors.
+With AT&T owning content, too, it helped in differentiating its wireless services from its competitors.
 AT&T could bundle content and wireless services.
-It could also help in delivering targeted advertisements as it had better information on consumer’s preferences by collecting viewership data.
+It could also help in delivering targeted advertisements as it had better information on consumer preferences by collecting viewership data.
 Another advantage was that AT&T could provide cable services at a lower cost because of economic efficiencies.